adrian-greenneuron/openfold3-DGX-Spark/README.md

 | `query_protein_ligand_multiple.json` | 403s | 406s | -3s | **-1%** |

 > **Note**: CUDA 12.8 has ~5-8s faster container overhead.
 GPU inference time is **identical**.
 For long-running queries, the overhead difference is negligible (<3%).
+>
+> **Root Cause**: Nsight Systems profiling reveals that CUDA 13's `cuLibraryLoadData` function takes ~1.2s to load 46 GPU libraries, compared to near-instant loading on CUDA 12.8.
+This is inherent to CUDA 13's new lazy library loading mechanism and cannot be optimized at the application level.

 ### Cold Start vs Pre-warmed